Upcoming Webinar: Least Privileged AccessSign up now

 Remote access VPNs

-Remote access VPNs connect your device to a private network to access its resources directly by creating an encrypted tunnel to the destination network.
-As an enterprise administrator, you can provide a configuration file that the employee imports into a VPN desktop client.
+For IT admins the benefit to a remote access VPN is you can provide a configuration file that the employee imports into a VPN desktop client.
 The traffic from the computer flows directly to the enterprise’s infrastructure without traversing the unsecured internet.

 Remote access VPN server for business use

-Organizations that have remote users, satellite offices or devices in the field, can avoid exposing their servers to an unprotected internet connection while those users connect to the internal servers.
-This protects the organization from distributed denial of service (DDoS) attacks and alleviates the need for an additional DOS protection tool, as unauthorized traffic never makes it to the server.
+Organizations that have remote users, satellite offices or devices in the field, can avoid exposing their servers to an unprotected internet connection when users connect to the internal servers.
+Unauthorized traffic never makes it to the server, protecting the organization from risks such as distributed denial of service (DDoS) attacks.
+(This reduces the need for an additional DOS protection tool).

 Remote access VPN server for consumer use

-A consumer VPN can pass your web traffic through a different geographic region where the VPN provider has set up a network infrastructure presence.
-The virtual network now acts as a proxy between your device and the website or resource you’re trying to reach, which masks your original IP from those servers.
-You’re now a part of the virtual network established by the VPN provider, and the traffic to external websites would seem to originate from the region the consumer chose.
+Consumer VPNs pass your web traffic through a different geographic region.
+The virtual network now acts as a proxy between your device and the websites, devices or resources you are trying to reach.
+This masks your original IP from those servers.
+You’re now just a part of the virtual network established by the VPN provider, and the traffic to external websites would seem to originate from the region versus an individual device.

 One major benefit of using a consumer VPN is that you can remotely access content that might not be available in your region.
 While also provides encryption and other privacy benefits, many end users are primarily motivated by this region-exclusive content.